Lr-2002/nips2025_rebuttal/main.md

 **Response:**
 Thank you for your suggestion.
 Throughout the rebuttal process, we have introduced several new metrics and reorganized our previous evaluation framework.
 Our updated analysis highlights the following key directions for addressing observed model failures:

-Urgent Need to Improve VLA Generalization: We found that even introducing a small new object (e.g., a cube) into the workspace can significantly degrade VLA generalization.
+1. **Urgent Need to Improve VLA Generalization**: We found that even introducing a small new object (e.g., a cube) into the workspace can significantly degrade VLA generalization.
 This limitation severely restricts the scalability of current models and is a fundamental bottleneck for interactive reasoning scenarios.

-Action Stability and Gripper Timing: Our experiments demonstrate that both action stability and the accuracy of gripper timing are critical for model performance, especially in tasks involving pick, place, open, and close operations.
+2. **Action Stability and Gripper Timing**: Our experiments demonstrate that both action stability and the accuracy of gripper timing are critical for model performance, especially in tasks involving pick, place, open, and close operations.
 Instabilities in these aspects can drastically affect the success of interactive manipulations.

-Toward More Adaptive Code-as-Policy Approaches: Current open-loop methods lack strong adaptability for interactive reasoning tasks.
+3. **Toward More Adaptive Code-as-Policy Approaches**: Current open-loop methods lack strong adaptability for interactive reasoning tasks.
 We recommend incorporating more online, closed-loop strategies, as well as chain-of-thought (CoT) style reasoning within VLMs.
 By enabling models to summarize feedback during execution and use these summaries to inform subsequent decisions, we can move beyond simple backtracking and better handle the dynamic nature of real-world environments.

-Enhancing HVLA Task Switching and Instruction Handling: HVLA models should integrate more sophisticated modules for task switching.
+4. **Enhancing HVLA Task Switching and Instruction Handling**: HVLA models should integrate more sophisticated modules for task switching.
 Instruction chaining can enable models to tackle new tasks, but it is equally important for the model to reflect on recent changes—potentially by summarizing the last segment of video—and use this context to guide future task planning.
 These recommendations are directly informed by our expanded evaluation metrics and aim to provide concrete strategies for improving model robustness and adaptability in interactive reasoning settings.
 ### Q5: No comparison or baseline involving human performance or human-level task demonstrations is provided.
 Such a baseline would help contextualize the difficulty level of tasks and set meaningful targets for model performance.